-- Temperature and air distribution are set automatically and the fan runs at high speed. - Switch on heated rear window . - To return to automatic mode: press button ₩ or AUTO.
+- Press button ŵ. - Temperature and air distribution are set automatically and the fan runs at high speed. - Switch on heated rear window . - To return to previous mode: press button W, to return to automatic mode: press button AUTO.

-If the 🐨 button is pressed while the engine is running, an Autostop will be inhibited until the 🐨 button is pressed again.
+If the W button is pressed while the engine is running, an Autostop will be inhibited until the W button is pressed again.